"How can I make sure I'm getting my vitamins?" is actually a very loaded question. The answer? It depends on who you ask.

 It's hard to get a straight answer.
 This is partly because experts don't know the exact answer and the science of nutrition it constantly changing as researchers try to figure it all out.

-, so named because your body truly could not function without them.
+What we do know, however, is that there are 13 essential vitamins, so named because your body truly could not function without them.
 These compounds keep your heart pumping, your cells growing, and your food digesting.
-Without them, people develop old-timey-sounding conditions including scurvy (vitamin C deficiency), anemia (iron deficiency), and rickets (vitamin D deficiency).
+Without them, people develop old-timey-sounding conditions including scurvy (vitamin C deficiency), anaemia (iron deficiency), and rickets (vitamin D deficiency).

 We also know quite a bit about each one of the vitamins' basic properties.
 Some vitamins are fat-soluble, such as vitamin D, meaning your body can store excess amounts of them.
 But others, such as the B vitamins, are water-soluble, meaning that you'll just pee out the excess, rather than stocking up.
 Luckily (as you'll see in this article), it's pretty easy to get everything you need just by eating a balanced, healthy diet and going outside every once in a while.